haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 ## Limitation:
 * This module will poll for the status of the various components based frequency provided in the configuration file.
 No realtime notification is provided.
-* This known to work on limit models: FGAC5045W1 and FHDD5033W1.
+* This is known to work with model FGAC5045W1 and FHDD5033W1.

 ## Configuration options